Jagdish-11/First-Repository-Demo/README.md

 # First-Repository-Demo
-This is my first repositoru
+This is my first repository
+Aurther:- Jagdish Tembhare